freejonm/mentor.me/README.md

 # mentor.me

 ## Description
-An application designed to match recent coding bootcamp graduates with mentors to help them transition and excell in a web developement career
+An application designed to match recent coding bootcamp graduates with mentors to help them transition and excel in a web developement career

 ## Table of Contents
 * [Installation](#Installation)